hinto-janaiyo/XMRig-Auto-Build/README.md

 ```
 ## Option Flags
 ```
-XMRig-Auto-Build has option flags to skip the interactive process, and skip straight to building:
+XMRig-Auto-Build has option flags to skip the interactive process and go straight to building:

 -S    --stable                Picks stable libraries -L    --latest                Picks latest development libraries (might be unstable!)